zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Edgar says, “That’s true, but it gets me riled up when p eople who grew up at the country club claim to have had humble beginnings.”
 “To b e riled (riled) up” means to be angry, to be upset, to be annoyed.
 Edgar says he gets riled up when people who grew up at the country club say that the y come from humble beginnings.
 The “country club,” here, refers to a place where members can participate in sports and social activities.
 Usually this is a very exclusive club that costs a lot of money to become a member of.
 Country clubs  often have golf courses, and require a lot of money if you want to become  a member and use the country club.
 In general, when someone says or refers to “the country club,” they’re referring to people who are very rich, people w ho are living in a very rich manner, or rich way.
 “Humble beginnings” means that yo u grew up in a family that did not have a lot of money.
 “Humble,” here, me ans poor; “beginnings” means when you were a child, so, to have “humble beginni ngs” means that you had a childhood where you lived with a family that was p oor, or grew up with a family that did not have a lot of money.

 So, what riles Edgar – what gets him riled up – is tha t people who are rich say they came from poor families.
 Ann says, “Just because some  people were born with a leg up doesn’t mean they didn’t work hard to ge t where they are.”
 A “leg up,” here, means an advantage, a head start, something that helps you do something faster or better.
 If you are, for example, trying to learn French and you already know Spanish and Italian, you have a leg up o n other people who do not know those two romance languages, because Italian, F rench, and Spanish have many similarities.
 They are similar languages, so to know one means that you have a leg up on learning the other languages.
-“L eg” has a couple of different meanings in English; take a look at our Lear ning Guide for some additional explanations.
+“L eg” has a couple of different meanings in English; take a look at our Learning Guide for some additional explanations.

  Edgar says, “Where would that hard work have gotten the m if they didn’t have backers with deep pockets.”
 So, Ann is saying, well, just be cause someone is rich doesn’t mean they don’t work hard, or didn’t work h ard to get where they are today.
 Edgar is saying, well, they may work hard but that  would not have gotten them their position today if they didn’t have backers.
 A “backer” is a supporter, usually someone who gives you money.
 If I’m going to star t a new company, I want to start a record company so I can become a famous sing ing star, I would ask for some backers.
 I would get people who would invest , or give me money to help me start my new company.